mmontossi/listable_collections/README.md

 end
 ```

-The gem will not touch the associated records but will track the changes using "removed_from_list" and "added_to_list" helpers:
+Associated records won't be touched but changes will be tracked using "removed_from_list" and "added_to_list" helpers:
 ```ruby
 shop.products.map(&:name) => ['iPhone']
 shop.product_list => 'iPhone'